-The XRB generally adapts the standards issued by the IASB for use by for-profit entities and standards issued by IPSASB for use by public benefit entities in New Zealand.
+The XRB generally adapts the standards issued by the IASB for use by for-profit entities and standards issued by the International Public Sector Accounting Standards Board (IPSASB) for use by public benefit entities in New Zealand.
 In March 2019, the XRB released a Position Statement on EER, citing an observation of 'growing demand from stakeholders, supported by research', for provision of the following:

-- · increased transparency on material risks (including ESG risks) and strategies for managing those risks; - forward-looking information about an entity's long-term sustainability; - information about an entity's key resources and relationships; and - greater visibility around corporate citizenship (XRB, 2019a).
+- increased transparency on material risks (including ESG risks) and strategies for managing those risks; - forward-looking information about an entity's long-term sustainability; - · information about an entity's key resources and relationships; and - greater visibility around corporate citizenship (XRB, 2019a).